 I’ve used other navigation and fishing chips, but nothing compares to FMT.

 Based on my experience running with and without FMT, I have found that Florida Marine Tracks provides navigation insight that for decades was closely guarded information.
-Virtually all of the Tracks that I ran and counted on for years are noted on the map and they enable me to run from the boat ramp to the gulf protected from the 20-25 knots winds that normally would keep anglers from going fishing.
-And I like the fact that the map has details that are important to me such as easy to see tracks, accurate marker and post locations, shortcuts, and even on the water campsites “Chickees.”
+Virtually all of the tracks that I ran and counted on for years are noted on the map and they enable me to run from the boat ramp to the gulf protected from the 20- to 25-knot winds that normally would keep anglers from going fishing.
+And I like the fact that the map has details that are important to me, such as easy-to-see tracks, accurate marker and post locations, shortcuts, and even on the water campsites “Chickees.”
 The average guy will tell you that navigating around S. FL shouldn’t be that hard to do with a good map/chart GPS.
-Well I for one can tell you that I’ve run many different navigation plotters with different maps and they all show me running on dry land when I am really running in a channel or creek and if they have photos, they are really poor photos that I couldn’t begin to try to interpret for most navigating purposes.
+Well, I for one can tell you that I’ve run many different navigation plotters with different maps and they all show me running on dry land when I am really running in a channel or creek and if they have photos, they are really poor photos that I couldn’t begin to try to interpret for most navigating purposes.

 I can’t express enough how much detail is provided in the FMT system, providing nuances in the imagery which is unparalleled in any existing navigation software.

-I also fish over in the 10K area for years and have not ventured into certain areas due to lack of knowledge.
+I also fish over in the Ten Thousand Islands area for years and have not ventured into certain areas due to lack of knowledge.
 With the FMT chip I now have the confidence and am able to explore and fish a whole new world of the Everglades Park I never knew.

 Do yourself a favor and purchase this product.
 It’s the best map investment you’ll ever make.

 I’d like to give a shout out to you and your team for such a great job on your Florida Marine Track navigation chip.